icebob/moleculer-java-site/src/services.md

 ## About Moleculer Services

 The `Service` is a basic component in the Moleculer Ecosystem.
-Services may have Actions that other Services can invoke locally or over the network.
+`Services` may have `Actions` that other `Services` can invoke locally or over the network.
-Services can also define Event Listeners that can react to events created in the Moleculer Cluster.
+`Services` can also define Event `Listeners` that can react to events created in the Moleculer Cluster.
-Using the Moleculer Framework, Services written in [different languages](https://github.com/moleculerjs/awesome-moleculer#polyglot-implementations) can work effectively with each other.
+Using the Moleculer Framework, `Services` written in [different languages](https://github.com/moleculerjs/awesome-moleculer#polyglot-implementations) can work effectively with each other.

 Moleculer can be integrated with the Spring Framework.
-In the Spring Environment, Moleculer Services and ServiceBroker are Spring Beans.
+In the Spring Environment, Moleculer `Services` and `ServiceBroker` are Spring Beans.
-This will allow Moleculer Services to access the other Spring Components (eg. DAO classes for access the backend).
+This will allow Moleculer `Services` to access the other Spring Components (eg. DAO classes for access the backend).

-The [WEB API Gateway](moleculer-web.html#about-api-gateway) module enables the Moleculer Services to function as REST/HTML services generating HTML pages using server-side Template Engines.
+The [WEB API Gateway](moleculer-web.html#about-api-gateway) module enables the Moleculer `Services` to function as REST/HTML services generating HTML pages using server-side Template Engines.
 In addition, they can receive / send large files or send WebSocket packets to browsers.

 ## Actions

-The actions are the callable/public methods of a Service.
+The actions are the callable/public methods of a `Service`.
-They are callable with `broker.call` or `ctx.call` methods.
+They are callable with "broker.call" or "ctx.call" methods.

 **Example**

-A Service schema of adding and subtracting two numbers (the example defines two Actions):
+A `Service` schema of adding and subtracting two numbers (the example defines two `Actions`):

 ```java{4,9}
 @Name("math")